 There are numerous reasons why managing fatigue and impairment in your workplace is key to enhancing safety, performance, and employee morale.
 Here are the final three in a list of six that are not only crucial but also universally applicable.
+If you didn't read the first three yet, click here.

 4. Managing fatigue and impairment risk reduces employee turnover and improves morale.